 (27) A statement of any requests for a special setting of the case.

 (28) A statement of each party’s estimate in hours of the time required to present that party’s evidence and an estimate of the total trial time.

-(29) The following paragraph shall be included at the close of each proposed pretrial order above the signature line for the Judge.
+(29) The following paragraph must be included at the close of each proposed pretrial order above the signature line for the Judge.

-IT IS FURTHER ORDERED that the foregoing, including the attachments thereto, constitutes the pretrial order in the above case and that it supersedes the pleadings which are hereby amended to conform hereto and that this pretrial order shall not be amended except by Order of the Court, to prevent manifest injustice.
-Any attempt to reserve a right to amend or add to any part of the pretrial order after the pretrial order has been filed shall be invalid and of no effect and shall not be binding upon any party or the Court, unless specifically authorized in writing by the Court.
+IT IS FURTHER ORDERED that the foregoing, including the attachments thereto, constitutes the pretrial order in the above case and that it supersedes the pleadings which are hereby amended to conform hereto and that this pretrial order cannot be amended except by order of the Bankruptcy Court, to prevent manifest injustice.
+Any attempt to reserve a right to amend or add to any part of the pretrial order after the pretrial order has been filed is invalid and of no effect and is not binding upon any party or the Bankruptcy Court, unless specifically authorized in writing by the Bankruptcy Court.

 IT IS SO ORDERED this _____ day of ____, 20__.

 (30) The signatures of lead counsel for each party on the last page below the judge’s signature.